devstress/FLINK.NET/docs/flink_net_enhancements_and_simulation.md

 *   **API Removals:** Major APIs like DataSet, Scala DataStream/DataSet, SourceFunction, SinkFunction (and Sink V1), TableSource/TableSink were removed, requiring migration to newer APIs (DataStream API, Table API/SQL, Source/Sink V2, DynamicTableSource/Sink).
 *   **Configuration Changes:** The legacy `flink-conf.yaml` is no longer supported (replaced by `config.yaml`), and many old configuration options were removed.
-*   **Implications for Flink.NET:** While Flink.NET draws inspiration from FlinkDotnet, it has its own distinct .NET-native API and will manage its own evolution.
+*   **Implications for Flink.NET:** While Flink.NET draws inspiration from Apache Flink, it has its own distinct .NET-native API and will manage its own evolution.
 However, the types of changes seen in Flink.Net (e.g., modernization of source/sink interfaces) provide context for long-term API design considerations in any stream processing system.
 Flink.NET's current custom interfaces like `ITwoPhaseCommitSink` are examples of its independent API design.

 ## 2. Implemented Enhancements (Proof-of-Concept - Step 3)